Stay At Home Parent Resume Example

 I always start by adding a short summary that highlights transferable skills like time management and multitasking.
 This gives your resume a personal touch.

-You can spotlight volunteer work or freelance gigs-these count.
+You can spotlight volunteer work or freelance gigs—experience you might also highlight in an after school babysitter cover letter.
 About 58% of employers value unpaid experience, especially if it fills an employment gap.

 Swap out generic job titles for something more specific, like Household Manager or Family Care Coordinator.
 This helps recruiters see the real responsibilities you handle.